 As most baby books will tell you, you don’t need to head straight to the hospital once you feel your first contraction.
 It is, however, advisable to discuss in advance with your OB or midwife when to contact them and how.
 Once you have made contact, be sure to follow their advice carefully.

-Once you have given birth, you will receive continuing care from the midwives and nurses at the hospital.
-At HSA you will receive help with breastfeeding and caring for your baby in the 48 hours after delivery.
+Once you have given birth, you will receive continuing care from the OBs, midwives and nurses at the hospital.
+At the HSA you will receive help with breastfeeding and caring for your baby in the 48 hours after delivery.
 The nurses will teach you how to gently bath your tiny newborn and how to put your baby in the car seat ready for discharge.
 The midwives from Women’s Health are also happy to make a home visit once you have delivered your baby, to help with any concerns or issues that you might be having.
-If you give birth at CTMH Doctors Hospital, you will receive a follow-up consultation to check on you and your baby’s progress.
+If you give birth at Doctors Hospital, you will receive a follow-up consultation to check on you and your baby's progress.

 How long you stay in the hospital is a decision both you and your doctor will make.
 Some women feel more comfortable with a longer stay, while others prefer to go home earlier.
 Most insurance companies cover two nights after a natural delivery, and three nights after a caesarean section (the period in labour is not calculated in this).
 Hospital stays are quite expensive, so check your insurance and plan accordingly.
-Mum will be discharged by her OB/GYN, while the baby is discharged by your paediatrician.
+Mum will be discharged by her OB/GYN, while the baby is discharged by their paediatrician.